-Words I’ve written in the Kennedy School Review, Civicist, and What Works Cities.
+Words I’ve written in the Kennedy School Review, The Mandarin, Civicist, and What Works Cities.

 Options for cities to promote broadband equity.
 An internet connection is a gateway to the modern world, but 19 percent of U.S. households are excluded from the benefits that come with being connected.
 A. Quicksey and E. Broas, Kennedy School Review, May 2018